 If an attachment on your truck does not match the information given here on your capacity plate, don't operate your truck.
 Your capacity plate may be wrong.
-Report the problem to your supervisor.
+Notify your supervisor.

 TRUCK TYPE

 Some truck types are not permitted in areas where there are fire hazards.
 Watch for marked areas.
 For example: You must not drive a type E or ES truck into an area restricted to EE or EX trucks.